lacusdoloris/medium-sized-industrialisation/docs/source/user/guides/ore-automation.rst

 Ore Automation
 ==============

+.. admonition:: Tier

+    This document is relevant for the LV tier and later.

 As your factory grows larger, mining ores by hand from the world becomes significantly less feasible; large multiblocks require a large amount of metals to build the individual casings and even individual machines require eight of their tier's ingots to build.